-- Quickly spread the granola onto the baking sheet in a thin, uniform layer.
+- Quickly spread the high protein granola mix onto the baking sheet in a thin, uniform layer.

-- Bake the granola for 30 minutes, or until the outside pieces of the granola look crispy.
-When you remove it, the granola may not feel done in the center, but it will firm up considerably as it cools.
+- Bake the high protein granola for 30 minutes, or until the outside pieces of the granola look crispy.
+Because this granola is made with almond butter, it may not feel done in the center, but it will firm up considerably as it cools.

-- Once removed from the oven, allow to cool COMPLETELY before breaking into clusters, ideally 1 hour or longer.
+- Once removed from the oven, allow the high protein granola to cool COMPLETELY before breaking into clusters, ideally 1 hour or longer.

-- Should I store my granola in the fridge?
-This granola does best stored at room temperature in an air-tight container like a mason jar.
+This high protein granola does best stored at room temperature in an air-tight container like a mason jar.

 Tips for Success

 - Do not increase the oven temperature in an attempt to speed up the bake time.
-Granola needs to be baked low and slow to prevent burning and confirm it cooks through evenly.
+All granolas, but especially granola made with chocolate and almond butter needs to be baked low and slow to prevent burning and confirm it cooks through evenly.

 - When making substitutes, keep the wet and dry ratios the same.
 Granola recipes are very easy to customize, but it is very important to keep the ratios the same.